5:00 PM – 5:30 PM

 Moderated by: Michelle King, CEO, Bank Director

-Open banking and artificial intelligence offer banks opportunities, but they also present challenges and risks.
+Open banking, artificial intelligence and stablecoin offer banks opportunities, but they also present challenges and risks.
 During this panel discussion, hear best practices for transforming your bank for the future.

 5:20 PM – 6:20 PM